pyrometheous/Prepper-Pi/README.md

 **No copyrighted media included:** Devices ship **without** copyrighted content.
 Users are responsible for lawful use of media and RF features.

 **Codecs/patents note:** FFmpeg and certain codecs (e.g., H.264/AVC, HEVC, AAC) may be patent-encumbered in some regions.
 This project does not grant patent licenses.
 Where required, ship legal codecs from your OS vendor and let end-users enable optional encoders themselves.

+> **Note:** If a matching GitHub Release isn't published yet for a given image/binary, use the repository source at the tagged commit.
+Once a formal Release is cut, the corresponding source will be attached to that Release.

 ---